isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 28.&nbsp;This, we believe, is far from ideal, as victims are reliant on Platforms to stop online harms.

 {:start="29"}
 29.&nbsp;At present, there is no framework which can give redress to victims for harms that happen at the speed and the extent to which they happen online.
 While victims may try and seek relief in Court, there is a limit to how fast Court proceedings can be, and may also be costly.
 We all know that in these types of cases, speed of redress is crucial.
-Most victims of such harms do not want to have to seek relief in Court, through the Court process.&nbsp;&nbsp;
+Most victims of such harms do not want to have to seek relief in Court, through the Court process.

 {:start="30"}
 30.&nbsp;It is also clear that online users behave on the Internet differently from the offline world.
 Perpetrators are emboldened to act with impunity, especially when they can remain anonymous.